 Her work as a social worker is represented in the Career Related Materials Series.
 This series consists of annual reports, correspondence, newspaper clippings, records of employment, a retirement party guest book, business cards, invitations, speeches, appointment announcements, pamphlets, Bridget Moran’s “Oath of Allegiance; Office and Revenue to the Government of British Columbia”, social work reports, contracts, copies of Employee Earnings Statements, background material on the case Hale vs. Her Majesty the Queen, and social work notebooks all pertaining to Bridget's career as a social worker with the Province of British Columbia and the Prince George School District, and as a member of the College of New Caledonia (CNC) Board, the Legal Services Society of B.C. and People on Welfare.
 The series consists of 45.5cm textual records and 5 photographs.

 Access Restrictions: Due to the personal nature of some of the information captured in her records pertaining to her career in Social Work, some of these files may be restricted.
-Please consult file level inventory and an archivist for more information.
+Please consult the "Restrictions on access" field in the archives database descriptions and an archivist for more information.

 Images (top to bottom):